 - Bug-free coding abilities

 For non-technical qualities, there are things like communication, culture, or even "leadership principles" (looking at you, Amazon), but those things are much easier to prepare.
 You don't need two months to learn how to say nice things to an interviewer, but you probably need that much time to learn to solve coding problems.

-Problem-solving skills essentially mean how you reason a problem.
+Problem-solving skills mean how you reason a problem.
 Even if you encounter a previously unknown problem, you should be able to infer from known problems systematically.
 In his classic book "How to solve it", mathematician George Pólya offers many good tips: "look for a pattern", "draw a picture", "solve a simpler problem".
 We will use some of these techniques in AlgoMonster's articles.

 At AlgoMonster, we love systems.
 We are big believers in systems over goals.

-Throughout this website, you'll see systems for solving common interview patterns, such as the three-step system for backtracking.
+Throughout this website, you'll see systems for solving common interview patterns.
 For mastering coding interviews in general, we have summarized a three-step system called "PTS" (pronounced "points", how clever we are!):